akeil/rescript/README.md

 text.
 It is case-insensitive and supports partial matches.
 IF multiple notebooks match, all of them will be converted.

-The `LANGUAGE` must be specified and it must be one of the [languages supported by MyScript](https://developer.myscript.com/docs/interactive-ink/1.4/overview/text-languages/).
+The `LANGUAGE` must be one of the
+[languages supported by MyScript](https://developer.myscript.com/docs/interactive-ink/1.4/overview/text-languages/).
-It defaults to `en`.
+The parameter is optional and defaults to `en`.

 The result is written to a markdown file named after the notebook in the current directory.